| Walking

 and Portland.

-strolls between 2 and 5 miles and an exciting new book containing
+between 2 and 5 miles and an exciting new book containing adventurous

-adventurous walks between 7 and 11 miles in length.
-All the walks
+walks between 7 and 11 miles in length.
+All the walks are circular

 And Dorset pubs are famous for the warmth of their welcome and their